Oligopoly – Meaning

 A special scenario of oligopoly where there are exactly two vendors is termed as a duopoly.
 In scrutinising this market structure, we presume that the commodity sold by the two enterprises is homogeneous and there is no alternative for the commodity manufactured by any other enterprise.

 Provided that there are a few enterprises, each enterprise is comparatively large when compared to the size of a market.
-As an outcome each enterprise is in a position to influence the total supply in the market and thus impact the market cost price.
+As an outcome, each enterprise is in a position to influence the total supply in the market and impact the market cost price.

-Other enterprises acknowledge such a move in order to protect their own profits, by taking good decisions concerning how much to manufacture.
-Hence, the degree of output in the production industry, the degree of cost prices, and the profits, are the results of how enterprises are interacting with each other.
+Other enterprises acknowledge such a move in order to protect their own profits by making good decisions concerning the amount to manufacture.
+Hence, the degree of output in the production industry, the degree of cost prices, and the profits are the results of how enterprises interact with each other.
 At one point,

-- In this scenario, the enterprises shape a ‘conglomerate’ that acts as a monopoly
+- In this scenario, the enterprises shape a conglomerate that acts as a monopoly.